tschaefer/finchctl/README.md

 [releases page](https://github.com/tschaefer/finchctl/releases) or build it from source.

-## Install the logging stack
+## Install the Observability Stack

-Prerequisites is a blank Linux machine with SSH access and superuser privileges.
+You need a blank Linux machine with SSH access and superuser privileges.

-To install a logging stack the easiest way without further configuration run the following command:
+To install the stack with default configuration, run:

 ```bash
 finchctl service deploy root@10.19.80.100
 ```

-This will deploy the logging stack to the remote machine and exposes the services under the base URL `https://10.19.80.100`.
-The admin credentials can be found in the configuration file ~/.finch/config.json.
-The path to the main services are `/grafana` and `/finch`.
-The used TLS certificate is a traefik default self-signed certificate.
+This deploys the stack and exposes services at `https://10.19.80.100`.
+Admin credentials are in `~/.finch/config.json`.
+Visualization and dashboards are available under `/grafana`.
+TLS uses Traefik's default self-signed certificate.

-Assumed you have a public reachable machine and a DNS record for it, you can deploy the logging stack with a custom URL and Let's Encrypt certificate.
+For a public machine with DNS and Let's Encrypt certificate:

 ```bash
 finchctl service deploy \